Brilliant online store idea and mad digital marketing skills?

 10. Test out new product ranges

-To some people, dropshipping is a get-rich-quick scam to make easy money without leaving a house.
-In fact, it is a legal business model that takes major effort to pull off.
+Yes, dropshipping is legal.
+Even though to some people, dropshipping is a get-rich-quick scam to make easy money without leaving a house, it is a legal business model that takes major effort to pull off.

 As in any industry, there are dishonest sellers and suppliers, but the majority are legitimate ones.

-1. Printful is a print-on-demand solution designed for dropship businesses that sell original designs and artwork printed on generic merchandise.
+1. Printful is a print-on-demand solution designed for dropship websites on Shopify that sell original designs and artwork printed on generic merchandise.
 For example, metal water bottles, phone cases, or backpacks.

-2. Modalyst connects you directly to luxury suppliers and lesser-known and independent brands, private label manufacturers, and AliExpress sellers.
+2. Modalyst connects you directly to luxury Shopify dropshipping suppliers and lesser-known and independent brands, private label manufacturers, and AliExpress sellers.

 3. Spocket connects you with global suppliers to access discounted merchandise, letting you sell at 30% to 60% margins.
 It lets you source products from countries in the United States, Europe, Asia, and Africa.

-4. Spreadr allows you to import products from Amazon to your dropshipping Shopify store and earn affiliate commission on every completed order.
+4. Spreadr allows you to import products from Amazon to Shopify dropshipping websites and earn affiliate commission on every completed order.

 The best dropship products weigh less than one pound, are googled 100,000 times a month, are listed in Amazon’s top 5,000 bestsellers, and at least 20 other sellers dropship them.